USS Franklin (CV-13): 19 March 1945

 Franklin, like many other wartime ships, had been modified with additional armament, requiring larger crews and substantial ammunition stocks.
 Aircraft were both more numerous and heavier than originally planned for, and thus the flight deck had been strengthened.
 The aircraft carrier, therefore, displaced more than originally planned, her freeboard was reduced, and her stability characteristics had been altered.
-Santa Fe came alongside Franklin to play water from fire hoses over the fire as she received stretcher cases and ambulatory wounded from the carrier.
+Santa Fe came alongside Franklin to spray water from fire hoses over the fire as she received stretcher cases and ambulatory wounded from the carrier.
 The enormous quantities of water poured aboard her to fight the fires further reduced freeboard, which was exacerbated by a 15-degree list to starboard, and her stability was seriously impaired such that her survival was in jeopardy.
 Pumping ballast to correct the starboard list caused a 15-degree list to port.
 Pittsburgh towed Franklin at 5 kn for the remaining daylight hours.
 After six hours, with the fire finally under control such that the ship could be saved, men returned to the engineering spaces and got underway at 25 kn with only two of the four screws driving.
 Franklin's planes which had been in the air when the carrier was hit landed aboard the other carriers in the task group, although it was necessary to push some planes overboard to make room for them.
 Admiral Davison deployed five destroyers to search for any of Franklin's men who had been blown overboard or jumped into the sea.